More » Profile | Roles and Functions

 After a short stint at the Ministry of Transport in 1992, his relentless pursuit of knowledge led him to obtain his PhD in 1997 and upon returning from the United States, he began serving at Economic Planning Unit (EPU), Prime Minister’s Department.
 He consecutively held the positions of Director of Disbursement Division and Deputy Director-General of the National Transformation and Advancement Program.

-On 22 April 2009, Tan Sri Dr Ali was appointed as Director-General of the Public Private Partnership Unit (UKAS), Prime Minister’s Department, a central agency created to spearhead Public Private Partnership (PPP) initiatives namely privatization projects, Private Finance Initiatives (PFI) , corridor developments and facilitation funds.
+On 22 April 2009, Tan Sri Dr Ali was appointed as Director-General of the Public Private Partnership Unit (UKAS), Prime Minister’s Department, a central agency created to spearhead Public Private Partnership (PPP) initiatives namely privatization projects, Private Finance Initiatives (PFI) , corridor development and facilitation funds.

 As the Chief Secretary to the Government, he is Chair of the Malaysian Integrity Institute (IIM), the co-Chair of the Special Taskforce to Facilitate Business (PEMUDAH) and Deputy Chairman of Johor Corporation (JCorp).
 Tan Sri Dr Ali is also Member to the Board of Advisors of 1Malaysia Development Berhad (1MDB), Board Member of Bintulu Port Holding (BPHB), Penang Port Commission (PPC) and Bumiputera Agenda Coordinating Unit (TERAJU).

-Tan Sri Dr Ali’s participation in corridor development includes being Board Member to the Eastern Corridor Economic Region (ECER), Northern Corridor Implementation Authority (NCIA) and Sabah Economic Development and Investment Authority (SEDIA).
+Tan Sri Dr Ali’s participation in corridor development includes being a Board Member to the Eastern Corridor Economic Region (ECER), Northern Corridor Implementation Authority (NCIA) and Sabah Economic Development and Investment Authority (SEDIA).
 He also spearheads National Blue Ocean Strategy (NBOS) initiatives, a multi-Ministry and multi-Agency collaborative effort in line with the national transformation agenda.